-“We have three projects, each of which is likely to mined at some stage in the not too distant future,” explains chief executive Mick Billing.
+“We have three projects, each of which is likely to be mined at some stage in the not too distant future,” explains chief executive Mick Billing.

 “Of the three deposits we have resource estimates on two.”

-And that resource is likely to be followed by a maiden estimate on the Kapunda copper project in Australia, for which Billing also has high hopes.
+That resource is likely to be followed by a maiden estimate on the Kapunda copper project in Australia, for which Billing also has high hopes.

 In support are an Australian lithium project, and a royalty on an old Thor project called Spring Hill, now being developed by private Australian vehicle PC Gold.

-Like all good mining executives Billing is keeping his options open as regards to the future of his leading projects.
+Like all good mining executives, Billing is keeping his options open as regards to the future of his leading projects.

 “A lot of the risk associated with grass roots projects is now gone,” he says.

 “We’re now in the process of turning resources into money.
 We can do that in one of several ways.
-We can package our assets up for sale and sell them for quite a few multiples of what we’ve spent to get them to where they are now.
-Or we can take a development approach to each of Molyhil, Pilot Mountain and Kapunda.
+We can package our assets up for sale and sell them for quite a few multiples of what we’ve spent to get them to where they are now, or we can take a development approach to each of Molyhil, Pilot Mountain and Kapunda.
 The two are not mutually exclusive.”

-And once up and running, Molyhil will be in a position to provide welcome support to Thor’s other advancing projects.
+Once up and running, Molyhil will be in a position to provide welcome support to Thor’s other advancing projects.

 “There’s a process we have to go through in Nevada,” he says.
 “You don’t short-cut that.”